UtkarshPrajapati/Twitter-Sentiment-Analysis/README.md

 ## :dart: About ##

 I have made a ML Based Twitter Sentiment Analysis.
+It uses Modin Pandas for better performance than the orignal Pandas by use of Multicores.

 [Kaggle NoteBook](https://www.kaggle.com/utisop/twitter-sentiment-analysis/)